Masonry Waterproofing Paint

 - Apply with brush or roller

-Kingfisher's premium grade breathable Weatherflex Masonry Paints have been protecting Lakeland homes in all seasons and weather conditions for over twenty years.
-This masonry paint was originally developed as a flexible, waterproof coating, sympathetic to our unique Cumbrian fell stone.
-Due to its quality, Weatherflex has earned a national reputation for durability, weather protection and depth of colour.
+Kingfisher's premium grade breathable Weatherflex Masonry Paints have been protecting Lakeland homes in all seasons for over twenty years.
+Our masonry waterproofing paint was at first developed as a flexible, waterproof coating, sympathetic to our unique Cumbrian fell stone.
+Due to its quality, Weatherflex has earned a national reputation for endurance, weather protection and depth of colour.

 Exterior walls are regularly being exposed to the British climate so they can look untidy and unloved.
 For long term quality, our Smooth Masonry Paint will ensure your exterior surfaces will look outstanding for many years.
-The protection that this paint provides is second to none and will guarantee to give you fantastic coverage.
+The protection that this masonry waterproofing paint provides is second to none and will guarantee to give you fantastic coverage.
+It is very easy to apply by brush or roller.

+There is nothing as effective at waterproofing masonry that our Flexible Exterior Masonry paint.
 Our broad expertise in the field of structural waterproofing has always been heavily influenced by our Lakeland location.
-This which has been so instrumental in the continuous testing and improvement of our products.
-However, our flexible exterior masonry paint in particular has benefitted from years of development in this harshest of nature's proving grounds.
+This has been so instrumental in the continuous testing and improvement of our products.
+However, our flexible exterior masonry paint, in particular, has benefitted from years of development in the harshest of nature's proving grounds.

-Our latest range of high-performance Exterior Masonry Paints therefore represents a culmination of incremental technological progress.
-Our selection of flexible exterior masonry paint features new colours inspired by the Lakeland landscape.
+Our latest range of high performance Exterior Masonry Paints, therefore, represents a culmination of performance progress.
+Our wide range of flexible exterior masonry paint features new colours inspired by the Lakeland landscape.
 The demanding climate and raw beauty have been so integral to the development of the Weatherflex range.
 From the coastal sands of Silverdale to the depths of Wastwater, there are colours to inspire any project.

-Note: Remember computer screens and printers do not interpret colour consistently so we recommend that you order a tester before making your final colour choice.
+Note: Remember computer screens and printers do not interpret colour consistently.
+We recommend that you order a tester before making your final colour choice.

 Remove loose paint